-Gouraud Shading The radiance values are computed at the vertices and then linearly interpolated within each triangle.
-This is the form of shading implemented in OpenGL.

-Phong shading The normal values at each vertex are linearly interpolated within each triangle, and the radiance is computed at each pixel.
+- Gouraud Shading The radiance values are computed at the vertices and then linearly interpolated within each triangle. - Phong shading The normal values at each vertex are linearly interpolated within each triangle, and the radiance is computed at each pixel.

 Gouraud shading is more efficient, but Phong shading is more accurate.
 When will Gouraud shading give worse results?